jsmarier-courses/exploratory-data-analysis-and-pitch-mpad2003-f25-group-10/mpad2003-eda-group-10.md

 ## 5. Conclusion

 Completing this data analysis project taught us that working with large public datasets is as much about storytelling as it is about numbers.
 At first, the most challenging part was understanding the dataset’s structure.
 With over two thousand rows, unclear headers, and repetitive variables, it was difficult to know where to begin.
-Cleaning and organizing the data required patience and precision, especially when trying to remember how to use functions like =TRIM() and narrowing down relevant information into pivot tables in Google Sheets
+Cleaning and organizing the data required patience and precision, especially when trying to remember how to use functions like =SUM() and narrowing down relevant information into pivot tables in Google Sheets.
+In addition, there were so many steps to take for this project, that ideally should have been taken in order.
+We found it hard to completely understand the assignment as a whole, rather than just the sections we had to work on individually.

 Despite these challenges, the most rewarding part was seeing patterns emerge that told a real story about Ottawa’s communities.
 Figuring out how geography can shape education and how Western wards lean toward STEM while downtown areas favor the Arts made the project feel relevant and meaningful.
 It showed us that data can reveal intriguing insights about how people live and learn.